teloxide/teloxide/README.md

 [FSM]: https://en.wikipedia.org/wiki/Finite-state_machine

-States and transition functions are placed into separated modules.
-For example, below is a bot, which asks you three questions:
+Below is a bot, which asks you three questions and then sends the answers back to you.
+Here's possible states for a dialogue:

 ([dialogue_bot/src/states.rs](https://github.com/teloxide/teloxide/blob/master/examples/dialogue_bot/src/states.rs))
 ```rust